| |

-You can buy ready-made (or customized) kitchens with names like "Provence" or "Arles" or "Avignon".
+You can buy ready-made (or customized) kitchens with evocative names like "Provence" or "Arles" or "Avignon".

-Will that give you an authentic French kitchen?
+Will that give you an authentic French country kitchen?
 Not necessarily.

-Here are some French country kitchen design elements to consider before you go ahead and decide to spend a lot of money.
+... before you go ahead and spend a lot of money.

-If you’re looking for some shortcuts that can help you create the look, rather than launching into a complete kitchen makeover, check out the page on French Country Kitchens for ideas and pictures.
+N.B.
+If you're looking for shortcuts to help you create the look, rather than a complete kitchen makeover, check out the page on French Country Kitchens for ideas and pictures.

 Cupboards & Shelving